KustoszApp/docs/source/basic-usage.md

 [Bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) are special bookmarks that execute JavaScript in the context of currently opened page.
 They are supported by all major web browsers.

-Create new bookmark with following "URL"; change `KUSTOSZ_URL` to your instance domain name, and `KUSTOSZ_TOKEN` to your token:
+Create new bookmark.
+Copy the string below and change `KUSTOSZ_URL` to your instance domain name, and `KUSTOSZ_TOKEN` to your token.
+Changed string put in "URL" field of new bookmark.

 ```
 javascript:(function(){fetch('https://KUSTOSZ_URL/api/v1/entries/manual_add', {method: 'POST', headers: {'Content-Type': 'application/json', 'Authorization': 'Token KUSTOSZ_TOKEN'}, body: JSON.stringify({link: window.location.href.split("#")[0]})})})()